jimeh/common-flow/common-flow.md

     2. The master branch MUST be considered bleeding edge.
     3. The master branch MUST always be in a non-broken state with its test suite passing.
-    4. The master branch SHOULD always be in a "as near as possible ready for release/production" state to reduce the friction of creating a new release.
+    4. The master branch SHOULD always be in a "as near as possibly ready for release/production" state to reduce any friction with creating a new release.
 2. Change Branches
     1. Each change (feature, bugfix, etc.) MUST be performed on separate